JamesWainaina/JamesWainaina/README.md

 ### 6. [FastSearchDaemon](https://github.com/JamesWainaina/FastSearchDaemon)

-# High-Performance TCP Server for Real-Time File Search and SSL Authentication

 This is a multi-threaded TCP server that handles concurrent client connections and efficiently performs string searches within large files.
 The server is capable of reading configuration files to dynamically locate a file path and checks if a specified string exists in that file.
 The system is optimized for performance and includes security features like SSL authentication for encrypted communication.

 ## Features